 Dr. Thema Bryant-Davis is a licensed psychologist, ordained minister, and sacred artist who has worked nationally and globally to provide relief and empowerment to marginalized persons.
-Dr. Thema, an associate professor at Pepperdine University, is a past president of the Society for the Psychology of Women.
+Dr. Thema, a professor at Pepperdine University, is a past president of the Society for the Psychology of Women.
 Her contributions to psychological research, policy, and practice have been honored by national and regional psychological associations.

 Dr. Thema earned her doctorate from Duke University, completed her post-doctoral training at Harvard Medical Center, and is a past American Psychological Association representative to the United Nations.